Warm Spaces

 Find your Warm Space

-Register your venue as a Warm Space
+Register your venue as a Warm/Welcoming Space

-If you are an organisation offering a Warm Space already, please tell us about your facilities and services so we can add to the directory and let residents know about you.
+If you are an organisation offering a Warm/Welcoming Space already, please tell us about your facilities and services so we can add to the directory and let residents know about you.
 It should only take a few minutes to complete.

-Applications for organisations to apply for a grant to set up a Warm Space have now closed.
+Please note: Applications for organisations to apply for a grant to set up a Warm Space have now closed.
 All grants were funded from the DWP Household Support Fund.